-The RQi™ uses psychometric measures developed by leading psychologists from around the world along with new scales (e.g. for Engagement and Perseverance) developed by Dr Matthew Critchlow (Thrive and University of Westminster) and Dr Julian Edwards (Open University).
+The RQi™ is based on an evidenced-based model of resilience: The Six Elements of Resilience (left).
+The Elements (or composite scales) are further sub-divided into 26 sub-scales, providing the most detailed measure of resilience available anywhere in the world.
+The RQi™ uses psychometric scales developed by leading psychologists from around the world along with new scales (e.g. for Work Engagement and Perseverance) developed by Dr Matthew Critchlow (Thrive and University of Westminster) and Dr Julian Edwards (Open University).

-Users complete a secure online questionnaire and receive a personalised report in which their own scores (across all composite scales and sub-scales) are compared to a sample population of working adults in the UK.
+Users complete a secure online questionnaire and receive a 26-page personalised report in which their own scores (across seven composite scales and 26 sub-scales) are compared to a sample population of working adults in the UK.

+We believe the RQi is one of the best tested measures of resilience available anywhere.
 Our latest research shows that when respondents are ranked according to their scores on key RQi sub-scales, people in the top quartile (i.e. most resilient) v. bottom quartile have:

 Measures characteristics that predict low stress, low sickness absence and high levels of work performance